EbubekirUstalar/happy_bank/README.md

 # Scenario

 HappyBank is the most customer friendly and secure banking provider in the world.
-To make sure nothing goes wrong, we need your help.
+To make sure nothing goes wrong, we need your help

 # How to get this up and running